RileyApeldoorn/RileyApeldoorn/README.md

 ### Hello ✨

-Hey there!
-I'm Riley, sometimes known as Ezri.

-I'm a genderfluid backend programmer living in the Netherlands.
-My main languages are Rust and Haskell, and I am a big fan of Nix as well.
+hi! i'm riley, also known by other names (most commonly ezri or azrael). i'm a queer backend programmer living in the netherlands.

+one may use the second person ("you") or third person to address me. i prefer the (inanimate) epicene if the language allows this. if not, the masculine form is appropriate too. i can be spoken to in english, dutch and toki pona.

+among my interests are:

+- functional programming
+- niche programming languages
+- dead natural languages
+- cool constructed languages
+- scripts (both natural and constructed)
+- federated social networking
+- cool databases that arent sql based

-I mainly keep my code on [im.badat.dev](https://im.badat.dev/riley), a gitea instance.
+i mainly keep my code on [im.badat.dev](https://im.badat.dev/riley), a gitea instance.